jamesqo/bash-style-guide/README.md

     This prevents problems in some code editors which don't have overly sophisticated Bash support.
 (This also works for inputs with spaces, by the way.)

     - In general, try to avoid quoting things when possible.
 Only quote literals when they contain whitespace, dollar signs, or quotes themselves.

+        - It is also acceptable to quote them if they represent some kind of message to be shown to the user, e.g. `echo 'Hello!'`

 - When redirecting to a file descriptor, omit the space and preserve the `1`: